facebook/react/docs/docs/integrating-with-other-libraries.md

 A copy is made of the model's attributes to form the initial state.
 Every time there is a change event, just the changed attributes are updated.

 To demonstrate its use, we will use a basic input wrapper.
-The component will render the `"text"` attribute of the provided model, calling an update function whenever the input is changed, presumably to update the model.
+The component will render the `'text'` attribute of the provided model, calling an update function whenever the input is changed, presumably to update the model.

 ```js
 function Input({ text, handleChange }) {